microsoft/aici/README.md

 Yes
 ```

-Note that the same effect can be achieved with PyVM and [10x less lines of code](pyvm/samples/yesno.py).
+Note that the same effect can be achieved with PyCtrl and [10x less lines of code](pyvm/samples/yesno.py).
 This is just for demonstration purposes.

 ```